oauthstuff/draft-oauth-rar/main.md

    -03

-   * Rework examples to be privacy preserving
+   * Reworked examples to illustrate privacy preserving use of `authorization_details`

    -02